+The Sourcefire Defense Center is an appliance-based component of the TOE and includes both software and hardware.
 The Sourcefire Defense Center provides a centralized management interface for the Sourcefire 3D System.
 The Defense Center is used to manage the full range of sensors that are a part of the Sourcefire 3D System, and to aggregate, analyze, and respond to the threats they detect on the monitored network.
+A Defense Center can manage from 3 to 100 sensors depending on the appliance model.

-In a Sourcefire 3D System deployment that includes 3D Sensors with IPS and a Defense Center, the sensors transmit events and sensor statistics to the Defense Center where the aggregated data can be viewed.
+In a Sourcefire 3D System deployment that includes (Virtual) 3D Sensors with IPS and a Defense Center, the sensors transmit events and sensor statistics to the Defense Center where the aggregated data can be viewed.